Kong/kongponents/docs/components/prompt.md

 ### title

-A string to be displayed as prompt window title.
+A string to be displayed as the prompt dialog title.
 Can also be [slotted](#title-1).
 If no title provided, defaults to "Confirm your action".

 <KButton @click="prompt3Visible = true">Prompt</KButton>
 <KPrompt